johnathanvman/F6/index.md

 			}
 			if(s[5]=="Forest" && party.units[s[2]].legs){
 				if(unit(s[2]).willing){
 					Entrys.push("I tell SUB I need to have her!
 She asks if I'm going to fuck her, or eat her.
-I answer by using two fingers to rub her bean.
+I answer by using two fingers to rub her clit.
 She grinds her thighs together as they become soaked.
 Her legs buckle, and she falls into the grass.
 I straddle her legs and start to pound her from behind!
 She moans for more, and I dont stop until she shudders under me.
 As we both lie in the grass afterward, she says she really though I was going to eat her this time!")
 				}else{
 					Entrys.push("I tell SUB I need to have her!
 She asks if I'm going to fuck her, or eat her.
-I answer by using two fingers to rub her bean.
+I answer by using two fingers to rub her clit.
 She grinds her thighs together as they become soaked.
 Her legs buckle, and she falls into the grass.
 I straddle her legs and start to pound her from behind!
 She moans for more, and I dont stop until she shudders under me.
 As we both lie in the grass afterward, she says she loves me!")
 				}
 			}
 			if(s[5]=="Indoors"){